jonas208/GradValley.jl/README.md

 model = SequentialContainer([feature_extractor, flatten, classifier])

 # feeding the network with some random data
-input = rand(32, 1, 28, 28) # a batch of 32 images with one channel and a size of 28*28 pixels
+input = rand(28, 28, 1, 32) # a batch of 32 images with one channel and a size of 28*28 pixels
-prediction = forward(model, input) # the forward function can work with a layer or a SequentialContainer
+prediction = model(input) # layers and containers are callable, alternatively, you can call the forward function directly: forward(model, input)

 # choosing an optimizer for training
 learning_rate = 0.05